Contents of Article

 Therefore, we recommend inoculating your cat from the danger of heartworm with Interceptor.
 Sentinel is not approved for feline application.

 Our Review of Interceptor and Sentinel

-When vets reach for parasite protection, they reach for Interceptor a Sentinel preventative treatments.
+When vets reach for parasite protection, they reach for Interceptor or Sentinel preventative treatments.

 Which is the best for your pet?
 We’ll let your vet answer that question.
 Here are the unbiased facts to help you feel more informed when you decide on the best preventive treatment for your pet.

 Interceptor and Sentinel are broad-spectrum parasitic preventative treatments for dogs (and cats.)

 When delivered monthly, Interceptor and Sentinel claim to provide your pet with more than protection.

 Each brand claims to provide peace-of-mind and come with the recommendation of veterinarians and pet owners.

 Interceptor is a well trusted parasitic preventive treatment primarily utilized to prevent heartworm, but also effective against roundworms, hookworms, and whipworms.

 Interceptor is only available via veterinarian prescription, but administering Interceptor is easy.